MattParkerDev/DotNetSolutionTools/README.md

 Various tools to manage a C# solution.

-✨ Update a solution to .NET 8 - updates csproj target versions and all Microsoft Nuget Packages
+✨ Update a solution to .NET 8 - updates csproj target versions and all Microsoft Nuget Packages.
+Ensure you update the global.json to use the latest SDK version, as this is not done for you.

 ## App
 The app feels quite self explanatory :)